pavithrasenthilkumarram/Shield-your-Tiny-Human/README.md

 ### A future-focused alignment

-If we prioritize ethics and human values today, we can build a future where children grow confidently alongside technology — not underneath its risks.
+If we prioritize ethics and human values today, we can build a future where children can grow confidently alongside technology — not underneath its risks.

 This isn’t just an AI agent.